LukeGrahamLandry/ChessBot/optimisation.md

 ## Ideas

-- Know about check, mate, castling, en-passant, and draws!
-- Support extra fen string info.
 - Be able to run tests in parrallel.
 Write custom test runner that just uses seperate processes?
 - Have the UI show lines for debugging
 - Give yourself extra depth only looking at captures because it thinks hanging pieces on move n+1 is fine.
 - Opening book.
 Maybe order by board hash and binary search because normal hashmap wastes space to avoid collissions.
 Only bother with lookup in first x moves.
 - Endgame book. ^
 - Partial heap sort for move ordering.
 Then I can have a more complex eval function?
-- Use n-1 depth for move ordering of n search.
-Then you can cancel at anytime and use previous results.
 - Run engine on another thread so it doesn't hang the UI and can be canceled when it goes to long.
 Put a flag somewhere that it checks to break out of the recursion.

 ## Learning Zig